 Pros: Many online stores sell products at really low prices because of the lack of money spent on overhead.
-Local stores have operating costs like water, heat, and air that are figured, at least partially, into the markup of the products.
+Local stores have operating costs like rent, staffing, water, heat, and air that are figured, at least partially, into the markup of the products.

 Cons: Online stores advertising free products will sometimes increase the cost of shipping so that they profit from the purchase.
 For example, shoppers may get three free software programs, but paying $14.95 in shipping or handling charges is higher than what would normally be charged and likely covers the cost of the three items plus shipping.